junxit/us-congress-bills-111/metadata.md

 - 2010-12-08 — Senate amendment proposed (on the floor): Amendment SA 4743 proposed by Senator Bennet for Senator Reid.(consideration: CR S8631; text: CR S8631)
 - 2010-12-08 — Senate amendment submitted
 - 2010-12-08 — Senate amendment submitted
+- 2010-12-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-12-09 — Cleared for White House.
+- 2010-12-09 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+4994.
+- 2010-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-09 — Mr. Stark moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H8267-8273, H8274)
+- 2010-12-09 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 409 - 2 (Roll no. 626). (text as House agreed to Senate amendments: CR H8267-8269)
+- 2010-12-09 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 409 - 2 (Roll no. 626).(text as House agreed to Senate amendments: CR H8267-8269)
+- 2010-12-10 — Presented to President.
+- 2010-12-10 — Presented to President.
+- 2010-12-15 — Became Public Law No: 111-309.
+- 2010-12-15 — Became Public Law No: 111-309.
+- 2010-12-15 — Signed by President.
+- 2010-12-15 — Signed by President.